 Increasing the temperature to 40C saw interesting results.
 The cost per cycle actually reduced by 4p to 27p.
 While power was around about the same at 0.81kW, it used quite a lot less water – 53L.
 It was the same story when we ran it on a 40C Synthetic cycle – it reduced again, although this time just by a penny at 26p per cycle.
 Water usage was 53L, but power was reduced to 0.69kW on a 1,200rpm spin speed.
 Despite not being the cheapest we’ve seen, these costs were generally quite competitive overall.

-With these calculations we worked out that this machine costs £49.68 for high usage, £37.26 for medium usage and £24.84 for low usage.
+To get a better idea of yearly running costs we used the information printed on the washing machine's EU Energy Label (see how we test washing machines for more information).
+This gave us yearly costs of £49.68 for high usage, £37.26 for medium usage and £24.84 for low usage.
 These costs include water, waste water and electricity based on the UK average.
 For an 8kg machine, that’s pretty efficient and costs less to run than some others we’ve seen, although the Panasonic NA-168VG4 is cheaper still.